ChristianPanov/lwlog/README.md

 So how does lwlog achieve this performance?
 In the following section I will break down all the performance-enhancing decisions that I've made.
 ### Formatting pattern
 Formatting is usually the bottleneck in loggging solutions and for that reason it's usually handled on a background thread so it doesn't impede performance.\
-However, because of lwlog's synchronous nature, we cannot take that route, and thus cannot take any liberties in how the compilation process of the pattern is done.\
+However, because of **_lwlog_**'s synchronous nature, we cannot take that route, and thus cannot take any liberties in how the compilation process of the pattern is done.\
 The formatting pattern in question is parsed completely off the log call site, and all that's left for the log call functions is to do the replacement of the flags with their corresponding values.
 That way we do not burden every log call with doing the extra work of parsing the pattern every time, and it's parsed only once.\
 The same goes for colors.
 They are only processed once right after the pattern flags are parsed.\
 Pattern compilation process: